 PSC 2478International Relations of the Middle East

-PSC 2993Special Topics in Comparative Politics (Political Violence in the Middle East)
+PSC 2993Special Topics in Comparative Politics (Politics of Modern Iran)